Would You Benefit From a Roth?December 18, 2019

 The tax treatment of Roth and traditional accounts varies considerably.
 That’s because the way you put money into these accounts and how you take it out later is very different:

-- Traditional retirement accounts are funded with money on a pretax basis, meaning it comes straight out of your paycheck before you pay any taxes on it.
+- Traditional retirement accounts are generally funded with money on a pretax basis, meaning it comes straight out of your paycheck before you pay any taxes on it.
 This reduces your taxable income and essentially gives you a tax break for the same year.
 However, that tax break comes with strings attached.
 When it's time to start taking money out of those accounts, you’re going to have to pay taxes on every dollar you withdraw.

 - Roth accounts, on the other hand, are funded with money that you’ve already paid taxes on.
 So contributing to a Roth doesn’t reduce your taxes today.
 However, qualified distributions are tax-free.
 (Generally, a distribution is qualified if taken at least five years after the year of your first Roth contribution and after you’ve reached age 59½.)